cyber-dojo/start-points-base/sh/trigger-readme.txt

 #
 # Note too that these SSH keys are the preferred SSH keys for this project
 # and so do not have to be explicitly set in the .circleci/config.yml file.
-# Once the SSH keys have been added, the collaborator rights can be (and were)
+# Once the SSH keys have been added, the collaborator rights (on Github)
-# dropped from Admin back to Write.
+# can be (and were) dropped from Admin back to Write.
 #
-# The cyber-dojo-machine-user had to be added as a collaborator
+# The cyber-dojo-machine-user has to be retained as a collaborator
 # (with Write rights) to the github repo for 2)3)4).
 # This is so the [git push] works.